Skip to content

 • Difficulty thinking

-• Vegetative State: In a vegetative state, the entire brain has been injured, and the victim is unconscious, though they may respond to reflexes and make sounds.
+• Vegetative State: In a vegetative state, the entire brain has been injured, and the victim is not processing information from the environment, though they may respond to reflexes and make sounds.
 A vegetative state may be permanent, although some people regain a level of consciousness.

 • Minimally Conscious: Some patients regain awareness of themselves and the environment when recovering from a coma or a vegetative state.

 • Brain Death: Some of the most traumatic brain injuries result in brain death.
-Brain death is when there is no activity in the brain or brainstem, it is a permanent ailment, and without breathing devices, the patient will not survive.
-If this effect is due to someone else’s negligence, a brain injury attorney will help you prove wrongful death
+Brain death is when there is no activity in the brain or brainstem.
+It is permanent, and without breathing devices and feeding tubes, the patient will not survive.
+If this effect is due to someone else’s negligence, a brain injury attorney will help you prove wrongful death.

-• Seizures: A seizure is caused by a burst of spontaneous electrical activity between brain cells, which causes sudden abnormalities in muscles, behaviors, and awareness.
-Some traumatic brain injury patients only have seizures during their early recovery, but others have seizures for years to follow, referred to as post-traumatic epilepsy.
+One of the most concerning medical complications after brain injury is seizures.
+A seizure is caused by a burst of spontaneous electrical activity between brain cells, which causes sudden abnormalities in muscles, behaviors, and awareness.
+Some traumatic brain injury patients only have seizures during their early recovery; others have seizures, or post-traumatic epilepsy, for years to follow.

-Experienced lawyers have extensive experience in traumatic brain injury cases and understand the magnitude of the side effects of these injuries, which is why clients turn to them for help seeking the compensation they deserve to rebuild their lives.
+Our lawyers have a deep knowledge of brain injury and extensive experience in traumatic brain injury; they understand the magnitude of these injuries, which is why clients turn to them for help seeking the compensation they deserve to rebuild their lives.

 Rehabilitation From A Traumatic Brain Injury

-When handling a traumatic brain injury case in which a client has suffered from various side effects, traumatic brain injury attorneys will develop evidence to demonstrate the impacts of this personal injury for the jury and the devastation it causes.
+When handling a traumatic brain injury case in which a client has suffered various side effects, traumatic brain injury attorneys will develop evidence to demonstrate the impacts of the injury and the devastation it causes for the jury.
 They will show the connection between the traumatic brain injury and the side effects it caused, as well as the negative impact those effects have had on your life.

-• Gross motor skills, including walking, balancing, throwing a ball, and exercising
+• Gross motor skills: walking, balancing, throwing a ball and exercising

-• Fine motor skills, such as picking up objects, holding utensils, writing, and crafting
+• Fine motor skills: picking up objects, holding utensils, writing and crafting

-• Occupational skills, including relearning work tasks or learning new skills to get a job and prevent more lost wages
+• Occupational skills: relearning work tasks, learning new skills to get a job and preventing more lost wages

-• Counseling to cope with the emotional and psychological effects of the accident and personal injury
+• Counseling: coping with the emotional and psychological effects of the accident and personal injury

-These therapies may be needed for months or even years to make up for the effects caused by the injury and are very expensive.
+These therapies may be needed for months or even years to make up for the effects caused by the injury.
+Without insurance coverage these therapies can be very expensive.
 If the accident that injured you was not your fault, you shouldn’t have to pay for the consequences.

 After such an injury, a traumatic brain injury lawyer with Cantor, Grana, Buckner, & Bucci will help you obtain fair compensation for your medical expenses and emotional suffering.